benalexau/rpc-bench/results/20160920/README.md

 All tests were executed against `localhost` without any rate limiting.
 The kernel had been configured with `net.core.rmem_max=2097152` and `net.core.wmem_max=2097152`.
-The machine run no other workloads during the test.
+The machine ran no other workloads during the test.

 ### Benchmark Reproduction